wncc/Hello-FOSS-Calci/README.md

 The Basic Application is Ready.
 It can perform multiple additions,subtractions,divisions and multiplications of integers as well as decimals.

+Fixed basic bugs.
+'3' is clickable and the application takes correct values on pressing the relevant buttons.

+Fixed app crashes - App doesn't crash when you enter 2* and then press / or =.

 ## What can you Contribute to?

 - Fix Bugs: For Example the button '3' is not clickable.
 On pressing 9, the application takes the input as six.
 These bugs needs to be fixed.